induktio/thinker/Details.md

 2. Fix: Disabled the "Clean Reactor" special ability for Probe Teams because they already don't require any support.
 3. The frequency of climate change effects is reduced.
 Thinker level AIs regularly achieve much higher mineral production and eco damage than the AIs in the base game.
 As a result, excessive sea level rise may occur early on unless this is modified.
 4. WorldBuilder is modified to produce bigger continents, less tiny islands, more rivers and ocean shelf on random maps.
 5. Large map size is increased to 50x100.
-Previous value was nearly the same as a standard map.
+Another map size 80x160 is added which is larger than the previous huge map.
 6. Descriptions of various configuration values have been updated to reflect their actual meaning.
 7. Add new predefined units Trance Infantry, Police Garrison and Drop Colony Pod.
 8. Plasma Shard weapon strength is raised to 14.